sonic-net/DASH/sirius-pipeline/README.md

 # Known Issues
 * The vnet_out test via `make run-test` needs to be run to allow `run-ixiac-test` to pass.
 Need to understand why this is so.
-* Prebuilt Docker image is too large (> 12G), see [Desired Optimizations](#desired-optimizations).
+* Prebuilt Docker image is too large , see [Desired Optimizations](#desired-optimizations).

 # TODOs
 ## Loose Ends
 These are work items to complete the project with existing features and functionality.

-* Use specific tags on docker images (not `:latest`)
 * Check for veths in run-switch, create automatically?

 ## Desired Optimizations
 * Make smaller docker image or images to speed up downloading, reduce memory footprint, etc.
-  * Make a smaller Docker image by stripping unneeded sources (e.g. grpc, p4c), apt caches etc. Current 12G image is large.
+  * Make a smaller Docker image by stripping unneeded sources), apt caches etc. Current image is large.
 Possibly use staged docker builds to permit precise copying of only necessary components.
 Consider contents of the base image (`p4lang/behavioral-model:no-pi`).
 For example, see:
     * https://devopscube.com/reduce-docker-image-size/
     * https://developers.redhat.com/articles/2022/01/17/reduce-size-container-images-dockerslim
   * Break the current docker image into multiple smaller images, one for each purpose in the build workflow.
 For example:
-    * Compiling p4 code to produce .json outputs.
-Should we use [p4lang/p4c](https://hub.docker.com/r/p4lang/p4c) pre-built docker instead of building it into our current all-in-one image?
+    * Compiling p4 code to produce .json outputs. - **DONE** Uses public `p4lang/p4c` docker image.
     * Generating the SAI headers, P4Runtime adaptor and producing `libsai.so`
+    * Building the bmv2 switch
     * Running the bmv2 switch
-    * Building the SAI-thrift server
+    * Future - Building the SAI-thrift server
-    * Running the SAI-thrift server
+    * Future - Running the SAI-thrift server
 * Consider building the behavioral-model base image from p4lang source at a known version, instead of pulling from Dockerhub, see [Configuration Management](#configuration-management).
 We might add p4lang/behavioral-model at a known commit level and build a docker image ourselves, so we can control the contents more precisely.
 * Build Docker image automatically when Dockerfile changes, publish and pull from permanent repo
 * Use Azure Container Registry (ACR) for Docker images instead of temporary Dockerhub registry
-* Use dedicated higher-performance runners instead of [free Azure 2-core GitHub runner instances]((https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources))
+* Use dedicated higher-performance runners instead of [free Azure 2-core GitHub runner instances](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)
 * Explore use of [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid contaiminating the local environment with this project's particular Python requirements.

 ## Roadmap